Jen-Delarosa/bookmark-manager-security-assessment/vulnerabilities/README.md

-For each PoC I share how to run it and what to expect when they are ran.
+For each proof of concept(PoC), I share how to run the script and what to expect when they are ran.
 All scripts print out the auhtenticaion code, I manually typed in the auth code into the url.
 For example if the auth code were 123456 I typed into the browser 'http://127.0.0.1:8888/123456/' to see the results of running my scripts.
 EXCEPT for vulnerability4 you can have bcbmc open in a browser already.

 1. To run PoC 1 which is titled Vulnerability1.py:
-  First you need to have a bcbmc account that has atleast one bookamrk valid url saved.
+  First you need to have a bcbmc account that has atleast one valid bookmark url saved.
-  Now before the user loads their bookmark manager again into a web browser you need to load bcbmc in a VM temrinal, by just runing bcbmc.
+  Before the user loads their bookmark manager into a web browser you need to load bcbmc in a VM temrinal.
   Then in a different VM temrinal run the command 'python3 vulnerability1.py' this should print out the authentication code, and a message that says "bookmark deleted" to confirm each possible bookmark has been deleted.
-Now when the user opens their web browser with the same authentication code all of     their valid bookmarks should be deleted.
+Now when the user opens their web browser with the same authentication code all of     their valid bookmarks will be deleted.

 2. To run PoC 2 which is titled Vulnerability2.py:
    First I ran bcbmc in a VM terminal and then in a different VM terminal